Maryland Route 58: Route description

-MD 58 begins at the Cearfoss Roundabout in Cearfoss, where the highway intersects MD 63 (Greencastle Pike) and the county-maintained portion of Cearfoss Pike, which heads northwest toward the borough of Mercersburg, Pennsylvania, becoming Pennsylvania Route 416 at the state line.
+MD 58 begins at the Cearfoss Roundabout in Cearfoss, where the highway intersects MD 63 (Greencastle Pike) and the county-maintained portion of Cearfoss Pike, which heads northwest toward the borough of Mercersburg, Pennsylvania, becoming Pennsylvania Route 416 at the Pennsylvania state line.
 The roundabout is 0.03 mi north of MD 63's intersection with MD 494 (Fairview Road).
 MD 58 heads southeast as two-lane undivided Cearfoss Pike through farmland and scattered residences.
 Between Point Salem Road and Terps Boulevard, MD 58 expands to a four-lane divided highway and meets Interstate 81 (I-81, Maryland Veterans Memorial Highway) at a partial cloverleaf interchange.
 Within the interchange, the state highway enters the city of Hagerstown and its name changes to Salem Avenue.
 The road passes northeast of a park and ride lot past the interchange.
-East of I-81, MD 58 enters a densely populated residential area, reduces to a two-lane street, and reaches its eastern terminus at the intersection with Key Circle.
+East of I-81, MD 58 enters a densely populated residential area, reduces to a two-lane undivided street, and reaches its eastern terminus at the intersection with Key Circle.
 Salem Avenue continues southeast as a municipal street toward downtown Hagerstown.